callrup/PayConIQ-RestAssured-with-cucumber/README.md

 The project is a CUCUMBER BDD frameowrk based on Rest Assured ,Maven
 # Link to Detail Test Documentation

 Tests are BDD-Cucumber based .
 Both Success and Fail  test cases are being  taken into consideration .
+Test can be run in any environmnet by chnaging the environment properties

 # Link to Payconiq API Automation Doc